anttonalberdi/hilldiv2/README.md

 #### Counts table

 The counts table needs to be in a tabular format, with OTUs/ASVs/MAGs in rows, and samples in columns.
+Note that hilldiv2 only does total sum squares (TSS) normalisation to ensure the data become proportional.
+In some contexts, the data might require some further filtering or normalisation for reliable estimation of diversity.

 |      | Sample1 | Sample2 | Sample3 | Sample4 |
 | ---  |---|---|---|---|